SrikarKSV/pure-python-server/README.md

-# Pure Python web server - PyProject
+# Pure Python web application - PyProject

 A blogging platform written in pure python (no web frameworks used) for developer to share their coding knowledge